oldme/harvests/README.markdown

 > for a complete example, look in test/penguin.js

-The syntax for calling asynchronous functions is fairly simple, use a function from the API (let,letAt, load, loadAt, xlet, xletAt) and remove callback arguments altogether.
+The syntax for calling asynchronous functions is fairly simple, use a function from the API (let,letAt, load, loadAt, xlet, xletAt), add some wait calls where needed and remove callback arguments altogether.

 ##  Simple API:

 ### create() a new harvest context

       var harvest = require("harvests").create(contextBindingCallBack, preventStackOverflow);

->>Note!
-The name is harvests not harvest
+>Note!
+The name of the module is harvests not harvest

->create() can take 2 optional arguments: contextBindingCallBack and allowMonkeyTail.    contextBindingCallBack is a function that can create an wrapper for callbacks used during harvesting
+> create() can take 2 optional arguments: contextBindingCallBack and allowMonkeyTail.    contextBindingCallBack is a function that can create an wrapper for callbacks used during harvesting

 > contextBindingCallBack  is useful in the context of a multi tenancy and multi user, shared systems.
 For an example, look at createSwarmCallBack in swarmESB adapters

-> preventStackOverflow, do even synchronous returns asynchronous and prevent growth of the stack
+> preventStackOverflow: force asynchronous returns even for synchronous callbacks returns, prevents growth of the stack

 ### wait(variableName)

+    wait(variableName)

-    wait(variableName) //mark a free variable that should be computed before current call
+> wait is how you say that a variable should be computed before current calling current statement

 ### load() a variable in context;